Tracklist

 (Mick Jagger/Keith Richards)

-This is the sort of thing I could only imagine working in a DAW (or at least in a studio).
-Time signature modulations this complex are almost impossible for humans to pull off in a live setting (and I’d like to be able to talk to the ones who can) – even using a click track probably wouldn’t help much, since you’d have to be able to keep track of both the current tempo and the upcoming one.
+This is the sort of thing I can only imagine working in a DAW (or at least a studio).
+Time signature modulations this complex are nigh-impossible for humans to pull off in a live setting (and I’d like to be able to talk to the ones who can): even a click track probably wouldn’t help much, as you’d have to be able to keep track of both the current tempo and the upcoming one.

 As this is more an academic exercise than an actual song, I shamelessly stole the chord progression of the last song I’d listened to at the time, the Rolling Stones’ “Sympathy for the Devil”, which felt like an especially salient commentary on human nature at the time.